basicallydan/danhough.com/_drafts/huddle-note.md

 It was a start, though, and I went to speak to my friend James, a Product Manager, and Jon then-CTO of Huddle..
 It turns out they'd been thinking of the exact same thing.

-## I had support in the right places
+## Find support in the right places

 Jon and James were both big fans of the idea since they'd already had it before.
 The trouble was, Note was quite a disruptive idea.
 By introducing a new feature like this, we'd risk overloading the feature set of an arguably already very-feature-heavy application.
 Furthermore, it actually solved problems that Whiteboards already solved, but in a much nicer way.
 So, it would seem like we'd be shooting ourselves in the foot, so the idea was never tested.

 That's what Tuesday Time is for though, so Jon, James and I started working the right angles to get it into the Huddle Roadmap.

-## We saw change as an opportunity
+## See change as an opportunity

+## Reduce scope.
+No, more than that.

+Once we realised how much work was involved in everything we wanted to do, and how long it would take to get to the point of implementing all the features we wanted, it was clear we needed to cut some of them.
+We came up with an "MVP" plan and a cross-platform rollout strategy.

+Originally, we wanted a small, modal-based edit view, with an optional full-screen edit view.
+We also wanted formatting buttons, a helpful guide to markdown, images, videos, real-time collaborative editing, a WYSIWYG editor that didn't suck, really sexy printing... the list goes on.
+Clearly, with one developer dedicated to this full-time, to fit it into an existing system it would be way too much and take a very long time, especially with Huddle's (thankfully) rigorous QA process.

+## Roll out slowly

-## We don't talk about Markdown
+## Don't talk about Markdown